Aerospike engine: Variations

 Several versions of the design exist, differentiated by their shapes.
 In the toroidal aerospike the spike is bowl-shaped with the exhaust exiting in a ring around the outer rim.
-In theory this requires an infinitely long spike for best efficiency, but by blowing a small amount of gas out of the center of a shorter truncated spike (like base bleed in an artillery shell), something similar can be achieved.
+In theory this requires an infinitely long spike for best efficiency, but a similar effect can be achieved by blowing a small amount of gas out of the center of a shorter truncated spike (like base bleed in an artillery shell).

 In the linear aerospike the spike consists of a tapered wedge-shaped plate, with exhaust exiting on either side at the "thick" end.
 This design has the advantage of being stackable, allowing several smaller engines to be placed in a row to make one larger engine while augmenting steering performance with the use of individual engine throttle control.

 Performance

 Rocketdyne conducted a lengthy series of tests in the 1960s on various designs.
 Later models of these engines were based on their highly reliable J-2 engine machinery and provided the same sort of thrust levels as the conventional engines they were based on; 200,000 lbf (890 kN) in the J-2T-200k, and 250,000 lbf (1.1 MN) in the J-2T-250k (the T refers to the toroidal combustion chamber).
 Thirty years later their work was revived for use in NASA's X-33 project.
 In this case the slightly upgraded J-2S engine machinery was used with a linear spike, creating the XRS-2200.
 After more development and considerable testing, this project was cancelled when the X-33's composite fuel tanks repeatedly failed.

 Three XRS-2200 engines were built during the X-33 program and underwent testing at NASA's Stennis Space Center.
 The single-engine tests were a success, but the program was halted before the testing for the two-engine setup could be completed.
 The XRS-2200 produces 204420 lbf thrust with an Isp of 339 seconds at sea level, and 266230 lbf thrust with an Isp of 436.5 seconds in a vacuum.

 The RS-2200 Linear Aerospike Engine was derived from the XRS-2200.
 The RS-2200 was to power the VentureStar single-stage-to-orbit vehicle.
-In the latest design, seven RS-2200s producing 542000 lbf each would boost the VentureStar into low earth orbit.
+In the latest design, seven RS-2200s producing 542000 lbf each would boost the VentureStar into low Earth orbit.
 The development on the RS-2200 was formally halted in early 2001 when the X-33 program did not receive Space Launch Initiative funding.
 Lockheed Martin chose to not continue the VentureStar program without any funding support from NASA.
 An engine of this type is on outdoor display on the grounds of the NASA Marshall Space Flight Center in Huntsville Alabama.